errorkat/foongzikit/README.md

-# Pianison
+# Portfolio Website

-An interactive music website project that can play, learn and explore about new anime music.
+A simple portfolio website to showcase my own work and practice my skills.